 One of the best things to do in Yallingup is Ngilgi cave (pronounced ‘Neel-gee’) which starts with a guided tour.
 It was a bit difficult for the small kids to stay still while the guide was talking, and the cave means every little sound echoes.
 However, we found it very colorful and brightly lit and once the tour ended could explore.

-The only Margaret River maze is located to the north.
+The only Margaret River maze is located in the north.
 It is the very popular Amaze’n Maze; It is huge and has amazing gardens.

 Visit A Farm